greentic-ai/greentic/README.md

 ---

-Thank you for checking out **Greentic AI**—let’s build the future of automation together! 🚀
+Thank you for checking out **Greentic.AI**—let’s build the future of automation together! 🚀